ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The new ACE workflow defined in {{sec-workflow}} is effectively possible to use.
 This is beneficial for deployments where the communication leg between C and the RS is constrained, but the communication leg between the AS and RS is not.

+* When the new ACE workflow is used, the parameter "token_upload" defined in {{sec-token_upload}} is used:

+   - To inform the AS that C opts in to use the new ACE workflow; and

-* When the new ACE workflow is used, the parameter "token_uploaded" defined in {{sec-token_uploaded}} is used to inform C that the AS has attempted to upload the access token to the RS, specifying whether the uploading has succeeded or failed.
+   - To inform C that the AS has attempted to upload the issued access token to the RS, specifying whether the uploading has succeeded or failed.

 ## DTLS Profile